-As a result of the interest rate benchmark reform, to manage accounting effects of uncertainties caused by the reform temporary reliefs were provided in relation to hedge accounting requirements of existing standards that regulate financial instruments.
+As a result of the interest rate benchmark reform, the hedge accounting requirements of existing standards that regulate financial instruments have changed.
+In August 2020 the IASB issued Interest Rate Benchmark Reform-Phase 2, relating to accounting treatment.

-The temporary amendments are effective for annual reporting periods beginning on or after 1 January 2020 in the period leading up to IBOR reform.
-Early application is permitted.
+The amendments to standards regulating financial instruments are effective from 2021.
 The amendments are not relevant to the operation of the Company.